ncatlab/nlab-content/pages/6/7/2/0/276/content.md

 * [[Ronnie Brown]], _Crossed complexes and homotopy groupoids as non commutative tools for higher dimensional local-to-global problems_,  to appear in Michiel Hazewinkel (ed.), Handbook of Algebra, volume 6, Elsevier, 2008/2009. ([arxiv:math.AT/0212274 v7](http://arxiv.org/abs/math.AT/0212274)).

-The equivalence of [[strict omega-groupoid]]s and crossed complexes is discussed in
+The equivalence of [[strict omega-groupoid|strict omega-groupoids]] and crossed complexes is discussed in

 * [[Ronnie Brown]], [[Philip Higgins]], _The equivalence of $\infty$-groupoids and crossed complexes_ , Cah.
 Top.
 G&#233;om.
 Diff.
 22, 371-386, 1981. ([pdf](http://www.bangor.ac.uk/~mas010/pdffiles/x-comp.pdf))